 This topic describes how to create a dimension that joins directly with the fact table.
-If you have not yet created a fact table, see "Creating the Fact Table" on page 4-5.
+To create a fact table, see "Creating the Fact Table" on page 4-4.

-Tip: You can create two or more dimensions from a single relational database table.
+- Tip: You can create two or more dimensions from a single relational database table.
 Each dimension must have a different name.
-You should hide all columns that do not contain values that you want to be reported for the dimension (see "Hiding and Showing Columns" on page 6-6).
+You should hide all columns that do not contain values that you want to be reported for the dimension (see "Hiding and Showing Columns" on page 6-6). - ► To create dimensions: - 1.
+Drag the appropriate source table from the left frame to the right frame.

-To create dimensions:
+If you are not sure which table to use, view the data stored in the table by selecting a table, right-clicking, and then selecting View Table Data.
+For information, see "Viewing Table Data" on page 3-11.

-- 1. Drag the appropriate source table from the left frame to the right frame. - If you are not sure which table to use, view the data stored in the table by selecting a table, right-clicking, and then selecting View Table Data.
-For information, see "Viewing Table Data" on page 3-17. - If a predefined primary-foreign key relationship exists between the table that you are adding and the fact table, Hyperion Integration Server joins the dimension table to the fact table.
-Because the dimension table joins directly to the fact table, the dimension table is also a dimension. - If a predefined primary-foreign key relationship does not exist between the table that you are adding and the fact table, Hyperion Integration Server does not join the dimension table to the fact table.
+- If a predefined primary-foreign key relationship exists between the table that you are adding and the fact table, Essbase Integration Services joins the dimension table to the fact table.
+Because the dimension table joins directly to the fact table, the dimension table is also a dimension. - If a predefined primary-foreign key relationship does not exist between the table that you are adding and the fact table, Essbase Integration Services does not join the dimension table to the fact table.
 To create the dimension, join the dimension table to the fact table manually.
-See "Joining Dimension Tables Directly to the Fact Table" on page 8-6.
+See "Joining Dimension Tables Directly to the Fact Table" on page 9-6.

-Hyperion Integration Server displays the Create New Dimension dialog box, as shown in Figure 5-2.
+Essbase Integration Services Console displays the Create New Dimension dialog box, as shown in Figure 5-2.
 By default, the new dimension inherits the name of the source table you select to create it.